dalesgit/obsidian/pages/10th-anniversary.md

   Today I delight inside when I look up at you
   And I see a beautiful woman.
   It's not words.
 It's what I see.
 I may be crazy.
-  But I'm in love with you at the mile-marker
+  But I'm in love with you tdat the mile-marker
   10 years.